mauricechiodo/eim-case-studies/course/algorithms/compas.md

 * Age-at-first-arrest
 * History of Violence Scale

 Age and age at first arrest are given negative weights, and all others are given positive weights.
-So for example, if a 20 year old has a risk score of (say) $50$ points$\F{1}$ then a newborn baby would have a risk score of $50+20w$ points.
+So for example, if a 20-year-old has a risk score of (say) $50$ points$\F{1}$ then a newborn baby would have a risk score of $50+20w$ points.

 ### ProPublica Analysis